alphamarket/zinux/README.md

 zinux
 ====

-A simple but altered MVC artchitecture in php.<br />
+<i>A simple but altered MVC artchitecture in php</i>
+--
-In this project i have tried to make it uses so simple with minimal configuration and much more flexibility
+In this project i have tried to make it uses so simple.
+The <i>zinux</i>'s policy is [Convention Over Configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) which leads it to run minimal configuration and much more flexibility, you will find it very convenient to use and develop.

 <b>Note:</b> Project is under development!